As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 FAQ about Rockhounding in Washington State

-Still did not find the answer to your answers about rockhounding in Nevada?
+Still did not find the answer to your answers about rockhounding in Washington State?
 Find frequently asked questions in the section below:

 Petrified wood is the state gemstone of Washington since 1975.
 These specimens grew during the Miocene Epoch, between 12 to 5 million years ago.
 These trees grew near volcanoes, and when they erupted, they preserved the wood through different processes.